Hors-champ — /ɔʁ ʃɑ̃/ (pronounced or-shahn)

 Hors-champ (literally “outside the frame”) is a classical film device that designates everything occurring beyond the camera’s visible image.
 Rather than showing an event directly, the film suggests it through off-screen sound, the reactions of on-screen characters, editing, or camera movement.
 Used to create tension, expand the story world, or invite the audience’s imagination, hors-champ turns absence into a dramatic presence.

-Holding collaboration at its core, Hors-Champ is a company led by Emilie Largier bringing together composers, multimedia artists, actors, dancers, and choreographers to create forms at the intersection of cinema, sound, movement, and performance.
+Holding collaboration at its core, Hors-Champ is an artistic platform founded and led by Emilie Largier bringing together artists to create projects at the intersection of cinema and stage performances.

-The first project developed under Hors-champ is Les Nuits Troubles, a semi-autobiographical performance exploring reality perception and distortion in the face of domestic violence and coercive control.
-This stage and multimedia project combines movement, cinematic images, sound and acoustic experimentation.
+The first project developed under Hors-champ is Les Nuits Troubles, a multimedia performance exploring reality perception and distortion in the face of domestic violence and coercive control.

 More about Les Nuits Troubles